 Guide To Discerning

 Fr.
-Tim Hepner is the Vocations Director of Recruitment for the Office of Priestly Vocations for the Catholic Diocese of Peoria.
+Chase Hilgenbrinck is the Vocations Director of Recruitment for the Office of Priestly Vocations for the Catholic Diocese of Peoria.

 Discernment.
 What a confusing word in today's culture.
 Some people always speak about what they want to do, or what their plans for their life are.
 Others are in perpetual discernment, blowing with the wind or anxiously awaiting to hear the voice of God tell them exactly what their vocation is.
 Some think they are the captains of their fate, others think they're destined to be a ship adrift at sea.

 Correcting these extreme views requires some basic principles.
 First, God loves you.
 He created you out of love and gave you a unique identity and mission.
 The only proper response to such love is a obedience.
 Not slavish, joyless obedience, but wholeheartedly giving back to God what was rightfully his to begin with.
 God gave us our life, and our experiences, gifts, and talents.
 We fully "find ourselves" or "become who we are" by giving it all back to him through worshipping him and serving our brothers and sisters.
 "The glory of God is man fully alive, and the life of man is the vision of God," said St. Irenaeus.
 Our happiness and God's will are not at odds with each other, they are two sides of the same coin.